-What to know for your first taijiquan few classes with BBP!
+What to know for your first tai chi class with BBP!

 Visiting students are encouraged to contact us to let us know you'll be visiting with us.
 Drops ins are welcome but a heads up is appreciated.
-Visitors are encouraged to join in the class in order to get a good understanding of the movement and for how classes are held.
+Visitors are encouraged to participate in the class in order to get a good understanding of the movements and for how classes are organized.

-Most classes start with a warm up consisting of qigong and a fundamental walking form.
-The class then will perform a part of the taijiquan form.
-Most classes break up into smaller groups for directed focus and learning.
+Most classes start with a warm up consisting of qigong (breath work) and a fundamental walking form.
+The class then perform a portion of the taijiquan Form.
+Afterwards, most classes will then break up students into smaller groups for directed focus and learning.

 1. First time students are not encouraged to pay for first class at that time.
 Returning for a second class indicates that they have decided to join that class and payment for the first class will be due at that time.
 The first class payment can be included as part of the block payment (see below).
 If, after the introductory class, a student decides not to continue it is a free introduction.

 2. Class fees are $15 per class, if paid in monthly blocks of 4-5 weeks (some students may arrange to pay in 8-10-or quarterly blocks).
 Monthly installments are preferred, either 4 or 5 weeks depending on how many weeks are in the month, due on the first class date of the month.
 Each payment should include a note with the dates of the classes that month they plan to attend.